Joshkoz16/WMN/README.md

 ```
 power_info,sensor=motor1 power_in=145,power_out=568
 ```
-To open the InfluxDB UI as 'energyuser', open the 'energy' database', and write the above data point, run the following commands:
+To open the InfluxDB UI as 'energyuser', open the 'energy' database', and write the above data point, run the following commands one at a time:
 ```
 influx -username energyuser -password password
 USE energy